 Freelance writers are often perceived as “living the life.”
 They answer to no one but themselves, control their time, and work whenever they want to.

 To a certain degree, this is accurate but just because you’re a freelancer doesn’t mean you don’t need to be disciplined, organized, and follow a routine.
 The best freelance writers have strong self-control.
-They treat the time between 9-and-5 as their work hours and ignore the plethora of distraction present at home.
+They treat the time between 9-and-5 as their work hours and ignore the plethora of distractions present at home.

 I believe entrepreneurs, freelancers, and self-employed individuals have to work even harder than salaried employees, especially when you keep in mind that all the benefits (i.e., health and dental, vacation, paid sick leave, etc.) you used to take for granted, no longer exist.